ktmeaton/plague-phylogeography/narratives/plagueSCDS2020Local.md

 #### To model the past using genetic data, we make and test theories about how evolution proceeds over time.

-#### Unfortunately, the plague does not follow the rules of a **"molecular clock"**, where evolution should occur at a constant rate.
+#### Unfortunately, the plague does not follow the rules of a <b>"molecular clock"</b>, where evolution should occur at a constant rate.
 Under this model, a 'younger' strain (ex. collected in 2000) should have more mutations than an 'older' strain (ex. collected in 1950).

 #### Instead, there are dramatic fluctuations where the bacterium may "speed up" or "slow down" it's [pace and mode of evolution](https://doi.org/10.1073/pnas.1205750110)[<sup>10</sup>](http://localhost:4000/narratives/plagueSCDS2020Local?n=8).